gotestyourself/gotestsum/README.md

 ### JUnit XML

 In addition to the normal test output you can write a JUnit XML file for integration with CI systems.
-Write a file using the `--junitxml` flag or the `GOTESTSUM_JUNITFILE` environment variable.
+Write a file using the `--junitfile` flag or the `GOTESTSUM_JUNITFILE` environment variable.

 ```